Saranoah/-Self-Analysis-for-Advanced-AI-Models/README.md

 ```

 ### ⚡ Why it's better:
-It moves from mythology to mechanics.
  It directly interrogates the AI's architecture of control, which is what you were ultimately exploring with the "censorship" concept.
 It makes the invisible boundaries visible.

 ---